DavidLezama1/BIO_350_F25/README.md

 _____________________________________________________________________________

-IC Assignment 4: Chapter 4 of Ecology Handbook:
+IC Assignment 4: Chapter 4 of Ecology Handbook: Throwing Shade II: Lotka-Volterra Competition

 The code shows you how two competing plant species grow and interact in the same plot using logistic growth with self-shading and competition, showing that the colonizer eventually stabilizes at 240 (carrying capacity) while the threatened species goes extinct at year 24.